A model of interaction semantics

 \subsection{The meaning of an exchanged character}

-Looking at our GIF, the significance of the exchanged characters is their role as a coupling mechanism which enables each participant to take the possible decisions according to the rules of the interaction-game.
+Now, we tackle our initial problem: what is the meaning of an incoming character?
+Looking at our GIF, the significance of the incoming characters is their role as a coupling mechanism which enables each participant to take the possible decisions according to the rules of the interaction-game.

+Because any exchanged character may occur in several transitions of an interaction (in contrast to decisions), we cannot define their meaning without referring to the set concept.
+Also, we have to take into account the starting state of their transitions.
+In other words, the feature of semantic ambiguity is very deeply rooted in our model of interaction semantics.

-As we have seen, the meaning of a concrete incoming character is determined by a selection decision (which could be $\epsilon$) which occurs simultaneously with the incoming character.
-We can therefore say that for a selection decisions, an incoming character unfolds its relevance by enforcing this selection decision.
-So, while the concrete meaning of an incoming character is given be the interpretation function of a GIF according to equation \ref{eq_interpretation_interaction}, we can abstract by looking for incoming characters enforcing selection decisions with the same abstract meaning.
+So, while the concrete meaning of an incoming character is given be the interpretation function of a GIF according to equation \ref{eq_interpretation_interaction}, to abstract we can look for the decisions an incoming character enables.
+These are its complementary selection decisions, or -- in case there was none (it was only $\epsilon$) -- any directly ensuing spontaneous decision.
 I therefore define